 The limited partnership agreement of BCH allows it to issue Class S Preferred Units.
-The Class S Preferred Units are entitled to a quarterly preferred return that is limited by the quarterly preferred return rate cap described above for Preferred Series A Subclass 1 except for when annualized revenues exceed \$140 million, the Class S Preferred return is based on a fraction (i) the numerator of which is (A) the positive percentage rate change, if any, to the seasonally adjusted CPI-U covering the period from the date of the last allocation of profits to such holders, plus (B) 0.75 percent, and (ii) the denominator of which is one minus the highest effective marginal combined U.S. federal, state and local income tax rate in effect as of the beginning of the fiscal quarter for which such determination is being made for an individual resident in New York City, New York, assuming (1) that the aggregate gross income allocable with respect to the quarterly preferred return for such fiscal year will consist of the same relative proportion of each type or character (e.g., long term or short term capital gain or ordinary or exempt income) of gross income item included in the aggregate gross income actually allocated in respect of the quarterly preferred return for the fiscal year reflected in the Ben Group Partnership's most recently filed IRS Form 1065 and (2) any state and local income taxes are not deductible against U.S. federal income tax.
-The Class S Preferred Units also participate on an as-converted basis prorata in the share of the profits or losses of BCH and subsidiaries following all other allocations made by BCH and its subsidiaries.
+The Class S Preferred Units are entitled to a quarterly preferred return that is limited by the quarterly preferred return rate cap described above for Preferred Series A Subclass 1 except for when annualized revenues exceed \$140 million, the Class S Preferred return is based on a fraction (i) the numerator of which is (A) the positive percentage rate change, if any, to the seasonally adjusted CPI-U covering the period from the date of the last allocation of profits to such holders, plus (B) 0.75 percent, and (ii) the denominator of which is one minus the highest effective marginal combined U.S. federal, state and local income tax rate in effect as of the beginning of the fiscal quarter for which such determination is being made for an individual resident in New York City, New York, assuming (1) that the aggregate gross income allocable with respect to the quarterly preferred return for such fiscal year will consist of the same relative proportion of each type or character (e.g., long term or short term capital gain or ordinary or exempt income) of gross income item included in the aggregate gross income actually allocated in respect of the quarterly preferred return for the fiscal year reflected in the Ben Group Partnership's most recently field IRS Form 1065 and (2) any state and local income taxes are not deductible against U.S. federal income tax.
+The Class S Preferred Units also participate on an as-converted basis pro-rata in the share of the profits or losses of BCH and subsidiaries following all other allocations made by BCH and its subsidiaries.
 As limited partner interests, these units are generally non-voting and do not entitle participation in the management of BCH's business and affairs.
-Generally, the Class S Preferred Units are exchangeable for Common Units in Ben LP on a 1.2-for-1 basis, subject to customary conversion rate adjustments for splits, distributions and reclassifications, as well as compliance with any applicable vesting and transfer restrictions.
-Each conversion also results in the issuance to Ben LP of a Class A Unit for each Common Unit issued.
-Holders of Class S Preferred Units may elect to convert into Class S Ordinary Units in connection with a sale or dissolution of BCH.
+Generally, the Class S Preferred Units are exchangeable for Common Units in Ben LP on a 1.2-for-1 basis, subject to customary conversion rate adjustments for splits, distributions and reclassifications, as well as compliance with a amounts earned have been accrued and are included in the balance of Class S Preferred Units presented on the condensed consolidated balance sheet in the noncontrolling interests line item.

-As of June 30, 2021, a nominal number of shares of Class S Preferred Units have been issued.
-No amounts have been paid to the Class S Preferred Unit holders related to the preferred return from issuance through June 30, 2021, and any amounts earned have been accrued and are included in the balance of Class S Preferred Units presented on the condensed consolidated balance sheet in the noncontrolling interests line item.
+As of September 30, 2021, a nominal number of shares of Class S Preferred Units have been issued.
+No amounts have been paid to the Class S Preferred Unit holders related to the preferred return from issuance through September 30, 2021, and any